microcks/microcks.io/content/documentation/soapui.md

 * The name of Mock Responses should be something like `"&lt;sample_id&gt; Response"`.
 For example: `"Karla Response"`,
 * The name of matching rules should be something like `"&lt;sample_id&gt;"`.
 For example: `"Karla"`,

-We recommend having a look at our sample SoapUI projects for <a href="https://raw.githubusercontent.com/microcks/microcks/master/samples/HelloService-soapui-project.xml">SOAP WebServices</a> and for <a href="https://raw.githubusercontent.com/microcks/microcks/master/samples/HelloAPI-soapui-project.xml">REST APIs</a> to fully understand and see in action those conventions.
+We recommend having a look at our sample SoapUI projects for [SOAP WebServices](https://raw.githubusercontent.com/microcks/microcks/master/samples/HelloService-soapui-project.xml) and for [REST APIs](https://raw.githubusercontent.com/microcks/microcks/master/samples/HelloAPI-soapui-project.xml) to fully understand and see in action those conventions.

 ## Project initialisation